mitraman/eventful/mca-outline.md

  * Acknowledgements

 ## Why EVENTful?
 (10)
- * From RESTful to Eventful (what is Eventful intro)
  * Highlights
+ * From RESTful to EVENTful (what is Eventful intro)
  * Why Businesses need Eventful Systems
    * Market forces (fragementation of services, rising consumer expectations, pressure on cost optimisation)
    * Adding Speed (both real-time, and build-time)